 - Did your impressions engage the senses, such as taste, touch, smell, sound, and sight?

 - How accurate were your impressions?

-- Did you correctly identify the basic image of your target, such as angles, peaks, wavy lines, etc?
+- Did you correctly identify the basic image of your target, such as angles, peaks, wavy lines, and other forms?

 - Did you feel confident in your impressions of the target?